Griffan/FASTQuick/Readme.md

     --candidateVCF /path/to/hapmap_3.3.b37.vcf.gz.shuffled.vcf \
     [--RefVCFList /path/to/ALL.chr.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz.list]
     ```
     FASTQuick will also take longer time to prepare SVD files in this mode.
-As described in [FAQ-3]($faq-3), you can either let FASTQuick autimatically download [1000 genome variants VCF files](ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/release/20130502/) via internet or provide your own reference genotype vcf files with **--RefVCFList**.
+As described in [FAQ-3]($faq-3), you can either let FASTQuick autimatically download [1000 genome variants VCF files](ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/release/20130502/) via internet or provide your own reference genotype vcf files with **--RefVCFList** (where each line hash a path of one vcf file).

     <a href="#faq-2" id="faq-2"></a>
 2. How can I run FASTQuick on target sequencing datasets?